-^{} After this, it is well to state the question in a form, that the reader may judge between Mr. Hill and his Lordship.
-If 695 lb.
-Doz. (the weight of the two mails), cost £6.
-17s.
-7d., how much will one quarter of an ounce cost?
-This may be worked mentally with great case, and with sufficient nearness for the purpose, if the weight be taken as 700 lb. and the cost as £7.
+• After this, it is well to state the question in a form, that the reader may judge between Mr Hill and his lordship.
+If 895lb 90z (the weight of the two mails) cost £6 17s.
+7d., how much will one quarter of an ounce cost!
+This may be worked and then at his reasons.

 "The cost of a trip to Edinburgh is £5.
-The cost of a single trip to Louth £1.
-17s.
+The cost of a single trip to Louth £1 17s.
 7d. by the present contract.
 The day on which this experiment was made is an average day."

-Now let us look at the facts established by his lordship, and then at by Lord Lich his reasons.
+Now let us look at the facts established by his lordship, Facts established by Lord